 8 – Use Window Coverings

 Did you know that heat transfer through windows is responsible for up to 30% of HVAC energy use?
-One way to combat this issue is with the effective use of window coverings, like blinds, shades and drapes.
-For best results to keep your home cool, shut blinds and curtains during hot and sunny times of the day.
+One way to combat this issue is with the effective use of window coverings, like blinds, shades, and drapes.
+For the best results to keep your home cool, shut blinds and curtains during hot and sunny times of the day.
 When the sun sets and the temperature cools, open the blinds or curtains.
 Do the opposite to keep your home warm.
 During winter months, open the curtains or shades during the day to allow the sun to warm your home.
 Then, close the windows at night to keep cold air out.
 This simple change in behavior can lead to big energy savings.

 9 – Clean Air Ducts

 Like with HVAC maintenance, cleaning your home’s air ducts makes it easier for your HVAC unit to move air through the system.
 This means that your HVAC unit doesn’t have to run as long to produce the desired temperature.
-Not only do clean air ducts save money on energy costs, they also improve indoor air quality.
+Not only do clean air ducts save money on energy costs, but they also improve indoor air quality.
 For a DIY solution, regularly vacuum out the vents in your home.
 However, for best results, professional air duct cleaning provides in-depth cleaning of your entire duct system.

 10 – Invest in Zone Heating

 Zone heating is the ideal solution for accurate temperature management in your home.
 Zone heating divides your home into separate areas where the temperature can be set differently for each area.
 This means that you can save on energy usage by not heating or cooling the areas of your home that aren’t in use.
 Zone heating offers both energy efficiency and temperature comfort.